Sidrc1210/AD-AuthGraph/README.md

  	    state 3: https://sidrc1210.github.io/AD-AuthGraph/domain_blues_local_test_states/State3_WriteDACL/ad_authorization_state_report_refined.html
  	    state 4: https://sidrc1210.github.io/AD-AuthGraph/domain_blues_local_test_states/State4_ResetPassword2/ad_authorization_state_report_refined.html
  	    state 5: https://sidrc1210.github.io/AD-AuthGraph/domain_blues_local_test_states/State5_WriteProperty/ad_authorization_state_report_refined.html
  	Documents of every state tested are collected in relevantly named folders.
-These HTML report link of the state will also be in its README.
+The HTML report link of every state will also be in its own folder's README.
  	    Note: Folder names are case-sensitive; use links as provided.

 -	Script Explainers - The Project also served as a personal learning endeavor for scripting with PowerShell and Python.
 Although, I have used LLMs (free-tier) to develop the code; I have personally studied and tried to explain underlying logic of the scripts.
 These script explainers I believe can be useful for anyone who wants to learn Python or PowerShell code along with Active Directory and IAM security concepts.